Metaphysicist0/Metaphysicist0.github.io/_pages/research.md

 ## AI4Medical
 * Medical Robotics
-  * Endovascular Interventional Surgery Robots.
+  * Endovascular Interventional Surgery Robots
-     * Clamping and delivering structure for the guidewire (diameter: 0.35mm).
+     * Clamping and delivering structure for the guidewire (diameter: 0.35mm)
      * Task automation in Percutaneous coronary intervention (PCI) via deep-reinforcement learning.
 (I want to do)
   * To be continued...
 * Biomedical Image Processing